Find Affordable College Courses

 Amherst, MA

-With a ranking of #9, Amherst College did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
-Located in the large suburb of Amherst, Amherst is a private not-for-profit college with a small student population.
+Amherst College did quite well in this year’s ranking of the most popular places for anthropology students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the suburb of Amherst, Amherst is a private not-for-profit college with a small student population.

 About 54% of the students majoring in anthropology at the school are women while 46% are male.